 Are you an outstanding high school sophomore or junior actively engaged in academics, leadership and community service?
 Ever year, the National Rifle Association invites rising juniors and seniors across the United States to apply for the National NRA Youth Education Summit (Y.E.S.), an expenses-paid, week-long educational experience in Washington, D.C., held in July.

 The 2017 Y.E.S. class has been selected.
 We will open the 2018 Y.E.S. application submission in September – watch for the announcement on our Facebook page!

-Notice: Applicants living in Alaska, North Carolina, Oregon, Texas, Virginia or West Virginia, must participate in a state-level summit before attending the national Y.E.S. in Washington, D.C.
+Notice: Applicants living in Alaska, North Carolina, Oregon, Pennsylvania, Texas, Virginia or West Virginia, must participate in a state-level summit before attending the national Y.E.S. in Washington, D.C.